How to Dress For Interviews

 - The colors of choice are blue, black, gray, or brown.

-- Blouses should be of cotton or silk in a neutral color with long sleeves.
-They should fit comfortably (not too tight), not be wrinkled or too distracting due to loud colors.
+- Blouses should be cotton or silk in a neutral color with long sleeves and should fit comfortably (not too tight) or too distracting due to loud colors.

 - A classic 34-inch square scarf that compliments the suit in color or pattern is good.
 Less color and less pattern is better – keep it simple.

 - If you wear a light colored suit, wear light colored stockings.

 - Your hair should be short, pulled back or up.